 Getting around NTU : https://maps.ntu.edu.sg

-Please refer to the Arrival Guide for internal shuttle bus services (eg CL-B, CL-R) to get to your respective halls.
+Welcome Guide for internal shuttle bus services (eg CL-B, CL-R) to get to your respective halls.

 D7.
 What are the currencies used in Singapore?
 Can I use my credit card(s) or bank card(s) in Singapore?

 Singapore official currency is Singapore Dollars (SGD).
 Credit cards such as VISA, Mastercard, American Express, Maestro and PLUS can be used in Singapore.
 You may withdraw cash from most of the Automated Teller Machines (ATM) which can be found within the campus.
 Alternatively, you can visit the nearest shopping mall, Jurong Point Shopping Centre for individual banking needs.
+There is also an OCBC Bank located within the campus.

 D8.
 Can I opt for a single room instead of twin-sharing during my study in NTU?